apollographql/apollo-client/docs/source/caching/cache-interaction.md

 });
 ```

-The first argument, `id`, is the value of the unique identifier for the object you want to read from the cache.
-By default, this is the value of the object's `id` field, but you can [customize this behavior](./cache-configuration/#generating-unique-identifiers).
+Unlike `readQuery`, `readFragment` requires an `id` option.
+This option specifies the unique identifier for the object in your cache.
+[By default](cache-configuration/#default-identifier-generation), this identifier has the format `<_typename>:<id>` (which is why we provide `Todo:5` above).
+You can [customize this identifier](./cache-configuration/#customizing-identifier-generation-by-type).

-In the example above, `readFragment` returns `null` if no `Todo` object with an `id` of `5` exists in the cache, or if the object exists but is missing the `text` or `completed` fields.
+In the example above, `readFragment` returns `null` if no `Todo` object with ID `5` exists in the cache, or if the object exists but is missing a value for either `text` or `completed`.

-> Prior to Apollo Client 3.3, `readFragment` would throw `MissingFieldError` exceptions to report missing fields, and return `null` only when reading a fragment from a nonexistent ID.
+> Prior to Apollo Client 3.3, `readFragment` threw `MissingFieldError` exceptions to report missing fields, and returned `null` only when reading a fragment from a nonexistent ID.
 Beginning with Apollo Client 3.3, `readFragment` always returns `null` to indicate insufficient data (missing ID or missing fields), instead of throwing a `MissingFieldError`.

 ### `writeFragment`